This post may contain affiliate links. Please read my Privacy Policy for details.

 Whisk the warm water, yeast, and organic sugar together.
 Stand for 7 - 10 minutes until the yeast activates.
 You will know the yeast is activated because it is foamy and smells like yeast.
 Mix in olive oil and salt.
 Add flour in one-cup increments and mix with a wooden spoon.
 If adding garlic powder, add it in with the flour.

 Lightly flour a work surface.
-Place the dough on the work surface, it will be sticky at this stage.
+Place the dough on the work surface; it will be sticky.
 Knead by folding it in half, turning it 90 degrees, and folding it in half again.
 Do this until the dough is less sticky and no longer sticks to your fingers, about 7 - 10 minutes.
+Note in the pictures all the dough on my fingers in the first picture and the lack of dough on my fingers in the later pictures.

 To test if it is ready, shape it into a ball and poke it with your finger.
 If it slowly springs back, it is ready.
 If not, keep kneading and try again in 1-2 minutes.